patrickbucher/elixir-basics/README.md

     > c
     3

-Or using a the special `:: binary` syntax:
+Or using a the special `:: binary` syntax, indicating that the `rest` is a binary of arbitrary length:

     > <<first, rest :: binary>> = numbers
     > first